qwerinope/qweribot/README.md

 Admins can toggle the itemlock on chatters with the [`itemlock`](#administrative-commands) command.
 This will stop a chatter from giving, receiving and using items and qweribucks.
 It will NOT stop them from using items by cheering, but if that cheer item usage fails, they will not be given an equivalent item as compensation.

+The only ways to get items is through the `getloot` command or by buying them with qbucks.

 Items can be used with the alias as a command (example: `blast qwerinope`) or with the [`use` command](#qweribucksitem-commands).

 When an Item is used it is removed from the inventory of the chatter.